Locate a grave MUSEUM OF THE FALLEN

 Packard Motor Car Company

-Dead Companiesalso Replaced
+Bygone Companiesalso Replaced

-It built the car presidents rode in and the Merlin engines that flew over Britain, then merged with a failing partner and spent its last years as a rebadged Studebaker.
+It built the car presidents rode in and the Rolls-Royce Merlin engines that flew over Britain, then merged with a failing partner and spent its last years as a rebadged Studebaker.

 1899 CE died 1958 CE · 59 years